Soccer-Scotland's hopes still alive after late Martin winner

 The victory breathed new life into the Scots' dismal campaign, putting them on to seven points in fourth place, now just one behind Slovenia, who slipped back to third in the table behind Slovakia, nine, and runaway leaders England on 13.

+It also gave them fresh hope as they look forward to their next group match, a clash with their oldest rivals England at Hampden Park in June.

+"The players can be proud of themselves.
+We have got ourselves back in contention and we look forward to the next game now," Strachan, whose own future as Scotland manager has been the subject of much speculation, told Sky Sports.

-A half-empty Hampden Park had looked resigned to seeing Scotland fail to prevail in what manager Gordon Strachan had described as a "must-win" match.
+A half-empty Hampden had looked resigned to seeing Scotland fail to prevail against Slovenia in what Strachan had described as a "must-win" match.

 The Scots were left cursing their bad luck after a first half during which Leigh Griffiths struck the woodwork twice in the space of a minute and Russell Martin had a headed goal ruled out for pushing.